 The Poplar Bluff Museum tells many unknown tales of our community.
 I want to tell you some of those hidden tales found within the museum walls.

-The museum is handicap accessible and open free of charge 1-4 p.m. every Sunday at 1010 Main Street.
-Tell them Mike sent you.
+The museum is handicap accessible and open free of charge from 1-4 p.m.
+Sundays at 1010 Main St. Tell them Mike sent you.

 Mike Shane is a veteran, Poplar Bluff resident and board member for the Poplar Bluff Museum.